-During 2021 the core PGS service has enabled over 3,700 Church of England parishes (an increase of 15% on 2020) to access funds from more than 61,000 givers (an increase of 13% on 2020) and the accompanying Gift Aid more quickly and efficiently than would have otherwise been the case.
+During 2022 the core PGS service has enabled over 4,500 Church of England parishes (an increase of 34% on 2021) to access funds from more than 68,000 givers (an increase of 11% on 2021), and the accompanying Gift Aid, more quickly and efficiently than would have otherwise been the case.
 This supports parishes to better fulfil their key activities of promoting the whole mission of the Church throughout their community.

-The impact of the Covid-19 pandemic was significant in all aspects of life and churches faced many challenges including financial sustainability.
-The Scheme proved its value to the Church of England during this time by continuing to enable committed regular giving to support the mission of the church locally.
-Parishes where the PGS has been well embedded as a method of giving, have been better able to sustain giving levels and meet their obligations during 2021.
+The impact of the cost of living crisis was significant in all aspects of life, and churches faced many challenges, including financial sustainability.
+The Scheme proved its value to the Church of England during this time by continuing to enable committed regular giving increasing inline or above inflation to support the Church's mission locally.